Ovarian Borderline Tumors Treatment (PDQ®)–Health Professional Version

 When a patient wishes to retain childbearing potential, a unilateral salpingo-oophorectomy is adequate therapy.[6,7] In the presence of bilateral ovarian cystic neoplasms, or for patients with a single ovary, a partial oophorectomy can be used to preserve fertility.[8]
 Some physicians stress the importance of limiting ovarian cystectomy to patients with stage IA disease whose cystectomy specimen margins are tumor free.[9]

 In a large series, the relapse rate was higher for patients who underwent more conservative surgery (cystectomy > unilateral oophorectomy > total abdominal hysterectomy and bilateral salpingo-oophorectomy [TAHBSO]).
-However, differences were not statistically significant, and survival was nearly 100% for all groups.[5,10] When childbearing is not a consideration, a TAHBSO is appropriate therapy.
-Once a patient's family is complete, most, but not all,[9] physicians favor removal of remaining ovarian tissue as there is risk of recurrence of a borderline tumor, or rarely, a carcinoma.[3,6]
+However, differences were not statistically significant, and the survival rates were nearly 100% for all groups.[5,10] When childbearing is not a consideration, a TAHBSO is appropriate therapy.
+Once a patient's family is complete, most, but not all,[9] physicians favor removal of remaining ovarian tissue as there is risk of recurrence of a borderline tumor or, rarely, a carcinoma.[3,6]

 Current Clinical Trials